 - As source code is not available, below is an example of how things are built for Android.

-Riot is one of the free open source IoT operating systems built for IoT services.
+Riot is one of the free and open source IoT operating systems built for IoT services.
 RioT has a huge development community, and it was released under an unclonable GNU Lesser General Public License.
-For these two reasons, RioT is called the Linux of the IoT world.
+RioT is called the Linux of the IoT world for these two reasons.
 Academics, hobbyists, and different companies put their contributions together to develop Riot Operating System.

 Insight of Riot

-- With low power use capacity, Riot is built upon microkernel architecture with C, C++ language.
+- With low power use capacity, Riot is built upon microkernel architecture with C and C++ language.